 Founder & Director

 The Fearful Dogs Project is directed by its creator, Rain Jordan.
 Specializing in feral, traumatized, and other fearful dogs, Ms. Jordan is a Certified Canine Behavior Consultant (CBCC-KA) and Certified Professional Dog Trainer (CPDT-KA) via the Certification Council for Professional Dog Trainers (CCPDT), a Karen Pryor Academy for Animal Training & Behavior Certified Training Partner (KPA CTP), and a professional member (canine behavior/training) of the Pet Professional Guild.
 Ms. Jordan wrote the first ever essay on learned helplessness in racing industry greyhounds; this seminal work eventually appeared in a 3 part series in The Coalition for the Protection of Greyhounds magazine.
 Jordan also writes a twice monthly canine behavior column for her local newspaper in addition to doing private training and behavior work and directing charity programs for companion animals and their humans.
 The Fearful Dogs Project was one of the earliest of these programs, with its initial efforts for and with fearful dogs beginning in 2014.
 Ms. Jordan holds a terminal degree (M.F.A.) and has more than 15 years experience teaching adults, including a background in teaching English, creative writing, literature, and critical thinking in California colleges.
-She is the author of Such Small Hands: An Anti-Aversives Primer.
+She is the author of Such Small Hands: An Anti-Aversives Primer and The Dog Who Couldn't Be Petted.